• Casa

 Defogger Solution

-A defogger solution applied to the interior surface of the mask prevents fogging by creating a thin film that disperses condensation evenly across the lens.
+UN defogger solution applied to the interior surface of the mask prevents fogging by creating a thin film that disperses condensation evenly across the lens.

 Underwater Camera(Optional)